left-curve/left-curve/quint/proofs.md

 ## ICS23 proving existence

-Like mentioned in [tree_manipulation.md](./tree_manipulation.md), Quint does not support early breaks, which meant that we had to improvise.
+Like mentioned in [tree_manipulation.md](./tree_manipulation.md), Quint does not support early breaks, which meant that we had use different strategies.
 First, the signature:

 ```rust